webguru103/smooch-docs/source/rest/index.md

 That secret is available in the response to the POST request used to generate the webhook, or through a GET request to the webhook route.

+## Retry Policy

+Webhook target will be called expecting response with success status code 2xx.
+Calls which do not return success code will be reattempted up to 5 times at exponential intervals of 5 seconds.

+I.e. the first retry will be after 5 seconds, then 25, 125, etc.

 # App User <beta/>

 The app user object represents an end user using your app.
 The app user document contains basic profile information such as `givenName`, `surname`, and `email`, as well as any custom user properties you choose to configure.